MicrosoftDocs/memdocs/sccm/desktop-analytics/compat-risk.md

 robots: noindex,nofollow
 ---

-# How to determine compatibility risk for Windows apps in Desktop Analytics
+# Compatibility risk for Windows apps in Desktop Analytics

 > [!Note]
 > This information relates to a preview service which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.